raysan5/raylib/CONTRIBUTING.md

  - [raylib roadmap](ROADMAP.md)

 [raylib Wiki](https://github.com/raysan5/raylib/wiki) contains some information about the library and is open to anyone for edit.
-Feel free to review it if required, just take care not to break anything.
+Feel free to review it if required, just take care not to break something.

 ### raylib C coding conventions